 - promoting multidisciplinary approaches involving medicine, health sciences and humanities.

 Each issue publishes original quantitative and qualitative researches, review articles, descriptions of educational practices and evaluated experiences, papers which develop theories, debates, critical analysis of specific policies and practices, book analysis (long articles: 7000 words; short articles: 3000 words).
 Images and videos may be accepted for the electronic format of the journal.

-Each article is firstly submitted to the analysis of the Editor in Chief and of a member of the Editorial Board or of the Scientific Committee to ensure that it is fully compliant with the aims and scopes of the journal.
+Each article is firstly submitted to the analysis of the Editor in Chief and a member of the Editorial Board or the Scientific Committee to ensure that it is fully compliant with the aims and scopes of the journal.

 If so, the article is submitted to two independent reviewers of the Editorial Board and/or of the Scientific Committee and/or outside peer reviewers in a double-blind process.

 Reviewers evaluation is facilitated by using a standardized (open/closed) questionnaire.

 Reviewers are advised that manuscripts must remain confidential until accepted and published, and that their identity will not be disclosed to authors.

 Following the reviewer’s recommendations, the Editor-in-Chief decides whether the article is:

 Afterwards, authors send a revised version with a detailed response to reviewer’s comments.
 The latter approves or not these changes.

 The revised version must be returned within 6 weeks maximum.
 The editor has full authority to accept / reject the re- submitted manuscripts.